Aberfan Cemetery

 The Children's cemetery, where children killed in the Aberfan disaster are buried.

 Aberfan Cemetery (Mynwent Aberfan) is a cemetery near the village of Aberfan, Merthyr Tydfil.
-It is one of five cemeteries in Merthyr Tydfil County Borough, and is particularly well known for the graves of 144 victims of the Aberfan disaster in 1966, when a colliery coal tip collapsed and killed many people in the village of Aberfan.
+It is one of five cemeteries in Merthyr Tydfil County Borough and is particularly well known for the graves of 144 victims of the Aberfan disaster in 1966, when a colliery coal tip collapsed and killed many people in the village of Aberfan.

-The cemetery was opened in 1876, and includes Bryntaf Cemetery, an extension opened in 1913.
-It covers about 8 acres (3 hectares).
-The cemetery is Green Flag Accredited.
-In 2022 the cemetery, together with the memorial garden and the area of the tip and its slide path, were listed on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
-The record of the Grade II* listed site describes it as being "of great national importance and meaning."
+The cemetery was opened in 1876 and includes Bryntaf Cemetery, an extension opened in 1913.
+It covers approximately 8 acres (3 hectares).
+The cemetery is Green Flag accredited.
+In 2022, the cemetery, together with the memorial garden and the area of the tip and its slide path, was listed on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
+The record of the Grade II* listed site describes it as being "of great national importance and meaning".

-As well as a monument to the Aberfan disaster victims, there is also a military monument to seven soldiers drowned in the Bristol Channel in 1888.
-There are also Commonwealth war graves of both World Wars, 12 within Aberfan Cemetery proper and 18 within Bryntaf Cemetery.
+As well as a monument to the Aberfan disaster victims, there is also a military monument to seven soldiers who drowned in the Bristol Channel in 1888.
+There are also Commonwealth war graves from both World Wars: 12 within Aberfan Cemetery proper and 18 within Bryntaf Cemetery.